-"Ready" for English and Math > > An EAP status of "STANDARD EXCEEDED" means you are READY to enroll directly in college level English > and/or math courses upon enrolling at SSU.
-You are not required to take the CSU’s English Placement > Test (EPT) and/or the Entry Level Math (ELM) exam and are exempt from the Early Start Program. > > You can also earn a "READY" status if you receive one of these qualifying test scores:
+"Ready" for English and Math

+An EAP status of "STANDARD EXCEEDED" means you are READY to enroll directly in college level English and/or math courses upon enrolling at SSU and that you are exempt from the Early Start Program.

+You can also earn a "READY" status if you receive one of these qualifying test scores:

 - NEW SAT: 550 and above

 - AP Language/Literature Composition: 3 and above